bradley101/Dictionary/README.md

 ## Contribute
 You are truly most welcome.
 Please read the CONTRIBUTING.md file for more information.
 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the Apache License - see the LICENSE.md file for details.